 Cheapest Medicare Part D in Colorado Springs, Colorado

-Medigap plans do not cover prescription costs, only some Medicare Advantage plans do.
+Medigap plans don’t cover prescription costs.
+Only some Medicare Advantage plans do.
 Beneficiaries can enroll in standalone Part D plans or Medicare Advantage Prescription Drug (MAPD) plans to cover prescription medications.

 Wellcare has the lowest premium at only $5.50 per month.
 Aetna’s three-star plan is comparable, with a monthly premium of $7.60.